DanielMSchmidt/project-ideas/README.md

 Is listed as Product Pain, may be implemented by measuring after re-render and setting the height accordingly.
 Could be expensive, so choose as seldom as possible (as disclaimer)

-### React Native Responsive Stylsheets

-Wrapper for Stylesheets which has `mobile`, `tablet`, `horizontal`, `vertical` prefixes and applies media queries like, through returning different styles from the stylesheet constructor

 ## Blog Posts

 ### How to pitch React Native